Blog Total Locker Service

 You can read the full explanation in our guide to cut to code locker keys.

-This method is ideal for:
+This method is especially useful for:

-- Bulk replacement orders
+• Bulk replacement orders

-- Facilities management
+• Facilities management teams

-- Schools and workplaces
+• Schools and workplaces

 Managing Locker Keys in Workplaces and Facilities

-- Keep a record of key codes
+• Keep a clear record of key codes

-- Use labelled or numbered systems
+• Use labelled or numbered identification systems

-- Store spare keys securely
+• Store spare and master keys securely

-Locker systems, locks and keys should always be planned together.
+Locker systems, locks and keys should be planned together.
 You can explore compatible options across our locker locks and locker ranges.

 Locker Key Accessories and Identification